Chris35Wills/Chris35Wills.github.io/courses/Setup_check/setup_check.md

 Below are a couple of scripts for ensuring everything as detailed on the [SETUP page](../../Setup/setup) works.

-1. Go to [this page](https://raw.githubusercontent.com/Chris35Wills/Chris35Wills.github.io/master/courses/Setup_check/installation-test-1.py), right click anywhere in the window, select **save as** and call it **installation-test-1.py** - remember where you sav it!
+1. Go to [this page](https://raw.githubusercontent.com/Chris35Wills/Chris35Wills.github.io/master/courses/Setup_check/installation-test-1.py), right click anywhere in the window, select **save as** and call it **installation-test-1.py** - remember where you save it!

 2. Run it from the bash shell you set up as detailed on the [SETUP page](../../Setup/setup)